owencutajar/amplify-notes-starter/README.md

 ### Note on configuration
 The frontend now fetches `/amplify_outputs.json` at runtime and calls `Amplify.configure(outputs)` in `src/main.(jsx|tsx)`.
 Do not import this JSON at build time; it does not exist until the app is deployed.

+---
+### CI note
+The build now runs:
+- `npx ampx pipeline-deploy` to deploy the backend for the current `$AWS_BRANCH`.
+- `npx ampx generate outputs --out-dir public` to emit `public/amplify_outputs.json`, which Vite copies to `dist/` so the app can fetch it at runtime.